lingjie00/NUS_cheatsheet/README.md

 If anyone wants to share their cheatsheet too, please feel free to drop me a message.

-If you identify any mistakes, please do drop me a message.
+If you identify any mistakes, please raise an issue.